rqtrinh/mipsProcessor/README.md

   - Debugging code
 ### Ryan Trinh
   - Alu_Control.v, Alu_Core.v, Alu_Top.v, Instruction_Memory.v, Program_Counter, Register_File, Sign_Extension.v, Data_Memory.v, Shifter_Branch, Shifter_Jump, Concat_Jump_Addr
-  - Implemntation of the individual parts of MIPS Processor
+  - Implementation of the individual parts of MIPS Processor
   - Explanation of each part and why it is necessary
+  - Added comments to most of the files to explain what the code is doing
   - Debugging code

 ## Features